 This is not a room for group work or conversations.
 No food or drink permitted.

-The Community Kitchen is a closed space.
-To gain access for an event or drop-off, individuals can contact the building manager who will open the space for them.
-Building managers will only open the space for confirmed reservations and scheduled drop-offs.
+- The Community Kitchen is a closed space.
+To gain access for an event or drop-off, individuals can contact the building manager.

 Community Kitchen Training

-The assistant director of student life operations, as well as Wilson Commons Student Activities, reserve the right to revoke any individual’s approved kitchen user designation at any time.
+- The assistant director of student life operations, as well as Wilson Commons Student Activities, reserve the right to revoke any individual’s approved kitchen user status at any time.

-If a drop-off of food or equipment is required prior to an event, individuals must coordinate with the assistant director of student life operations.
+- If food or equipment needs to be dropped off before an event, individuals must coordinate with the assistant director of student life operations.
 This information must be included in the initial reservation request.

-Food ingredients must be purchased and brought directly to the Community Kitchen.
-Food is not to be stored in other areas of campus, such as residence halls or other departments, and should not be stored off campus prior to the event.
+- Food ingredients must be purchased and brought directly to the Community Kitchen.
+Food is not to be stored in other areas of campus, such as residence halls or other departments, and cannot be stored off campus prior to the event.

-Food stored in the Community Kitchen must be properly labeled with the date of the upcoming event and the group hosting the event.
+- Food stored in the Community Kitchen must be properly labeled with the date of the upcoming event and the organization hosting the event.
 Labeling materials are provided in the Community Kitchen.

 Food Safety Policies